FlorianFe/voxel-triangulation.js/README.md

 # voxel-triangulation.js
-converts voxels into a set of triangles using [ndarray](https://github.com/scijs/ndarray) and [libtess.js](https://github.com/brendankenny/libtess.js/)
+converts voxels into a set of triangles using [ndarray](https://github.com/scijs/ndarray) and [libtess.js](https://github.com/brendankenny/libtess.js/).
+It is used for the [vox-viewer](https://github.com/FlorianFe/vox-viewer) web component.

 ## 💾 Installation